evanvliet/vw/INDEX.md

 * `ea`  echo all.
 Actually echoes just as many file names as will fit on one line.
 Good for getting a quick idea of the file population of a folder without spamming your screen.
-Prints `+nn` to show more files that were not shown.
+Prints `+nn` to show number of files that were not listed.
 * `findext`  find by extension.
 * `fm`  fm with history.
 A file management tool for maintaining comments about files.